Vegan crepes: the recipe without eggs or milk

 Instructions:

-1. In a blender, Combine the bananas, pitted dates, vanilla extract, and a pinch of salt.
+1. In a Blender, combine the bananas, pitted dates, vanilla, and a pinch of salt.

-2. Blend the ingredients until you obtain a smooth and thick batter.
+2. Mix the ingredients until you obtain a smooth and thick batter.
 If the batter is too thick, you can add a little water to reach the desired consistency.

-3. It seems like your sentence is incomplete.
-Could you please provide the full text you would like translated? dehydrator, pour the batter in circles to create your raw crepes.
+3. On the dehydrator sheet, pour the batter in circles to create your raw crepes.
 You can make them as thin or thick as you like.

 4. Place the leaves in the dehydrator and let the raw crepes dehydrate for about 4 to 6 hours.

-5. Remove the raw crepes from the dehydrator and let them cool.
+5. Remove the raw pancakes from the dehydrator and let them cool.

-6. Once cooled, you can fill them with the toppings that we will suggest later in the article.
+6. Once cooled, you can top them with the garnishes that we will suggest later in the article.

 How to replace eggs in vegan crepes ?